GLOBAL MARKETS-Dollar, Chinese shares steady as Europe wobbles

 largest economy.

-The U.S. currency fell as much as 9 percent against the euro
+It fell as much as 9 percent against the euro between April

-between April 13 and May 15 but has recovered more than half of
+13 and May 15 but has recovered more than half of that loss in

 "The dollar remains a buy, even if it is not so wise to buy